OCD

 It would be quite unusual to diagnose OCD at primary school age.
 People with OCD experience frequent unwanted and sometimes disturbing thoughts or images (‘obsessions’).
 They then attempt to relieve the anxiety caused by these thoughts by performing repetitive behaviours or mental rituals (‘compulsions’).

-In children, it’s very common for such symptoms to be related to anxiety.
-For example, it’s common for children with anxiety to experience recurrent worrying thoughts and feel the need to repeat a behaviour (e.g. three head twitches), which they think will stop a bad thing from happening.
-This does not necessarily mean they have OCD although there is an overlap of symptoms.
-Have a look at our pages on anxiety for some general resources.
+In children, it’s much more common for such symptoms to be related to anxiety.
+Many children use rituals, superstitious thinking or rigid behaviours to cope with uncertainty and stress.
+For example, it’s common for children who experience recurrent worrying thoughts to feel they need to repeat a behaviour (e.g. three head twitches), which they believe will stop a bad thing from happening.
+This does not usually mean they have OCD although there is an overlap of symptoms.
+Autistic children also are more likely to use repetitive behaviours to help with stressful situations.
+You will find more resources on the anxiety and autism pages.

 Typically, OCD falls into one of the following categories: